Scarlett100/DevOps_tech257/tech257_aws/autoscalingwithdb.md

 However, had I got further I would have gone through the process of creating a launch template then the steps [here](https://github.com/Scarlett100/tech257_aws/blob/master/HA-SC_with_AWS.md) to create an asg as listed and used the db private ip.

-my db script I had hoped to use:
+My db script I had hoped to use:

 ```
 #!/bin/bash